Institutional Review Board

 - Copies of all recruitment materials (print and electronic).

-- Complete the Informed Consent template if applicable.
+- Completed Informed Consent template.
 For internet surveys and other web-based projects, complete the Web-based Informed Consent template.
 For additional IC templates see the Additional Forms section below.
+Research involving minor participants will require minor assent and parental consent.

-- Obtain a Letter of Cooperation on institutional letterhead from each off-campus site if applicable.
+- Letter of Cooperation on institutional letterhead from each off-campus site if applicable.

 - Copies of all research measures, protocols, and instruments.

 - Complete the Application Checklist to verify all necessary elements are completed/included.
-It is not necessary to submit this checklist to the IRB.
+Do not submit this checklist to the IRB.

 - Email the completed application as an attachment and the addendum as a second attachment to email@example.com from the researcher's CSU email account.
-Students must copy (cc) their supervising faculty member on all correspondence with the IRB.
+Only PDF and Word documents will be accepted by the IRB.
+Students must copy (cc) their supervising faculty member on all correspondence with the IRB .

-Visit the FAQ page for additional information related to completing an application and addendum, modifying approved research, and concluding approved research.
+Visit the FAQ page for additional information related to successfully completing an application and addendum, and modifying approved research.

 - Lab Personnel Form- All lab/department personnel human subjects research training certificates must be included in a separate merged addendum.